runpod/docs/docs/serverless/endpoints/get-started.md

 After a few minutes, the stream will show the full response.

-You can now begin sending requests to your Endpoint from your terminal and an application.
+You can now begin sending requests to your endpoint from your terminal and an application.

 ## Send a request using cURL

-Once your Endpoint is deployed, you can send a request.
+Once your endpoint is deployed, you can send a request.
-This example sends a response to the Endpoint using cURL; however, you can use any HTTP client.
+This example sends a response to the endpoint using cURL; however, you can use any HTTP client.

 ```curl
 curl --request POST \